What is your mission statement?

 Does the Foundation provide grants to individuals?

-No. The Foundation invests in organizations that help individuals living in North Carolina.
+No. However, the Foundation invests in organizations that help and benefit individuals living in North Carolina.

 Does the Foundation pay for indirect costs in a university setting?

 No. We are unable to pay for university overhead costs.
-These are the costs associated with providing facilities and administrative support for sponsored activities and include operating and maintaining buildings and grounds, equipment, the libraries and providing administration at the university, college and department levels.
+These are the costs associated with providing facilities and administrative support for sponsored activities and include operating and maintaining buildings and grounds, equipment, libraries, and providing administration at the university, college, and department levels.